 Nadella isn’t afraid to go against tradition either to implement his vision.
 Long a staunch defender of proprietary software, Microsoft now embraces open source.
 Remember, Ballmer famously called Linux a “cancer.”
 Nadella delivered another 180-degree turn.
 In 2014, he said, “Microsoft loves Linux.
 Twenty percent of Azure is already Linux.
 We will always have first-class support for Linux.”
 As of Fall 2017, 40 percent of virtual machines in Azure ran Linux.

 This once unlikely relationship signals Microsoft’s embrace of the cloud.
-To provide customers more flexibility, it needed open source in the fold.
+To provide customers with more flexibility, it needed open source in the fold.
 Proving Microsoft was more than Windows helped Azure appeal to more customers.

-Banking on Azure as enterprise cloud solution
+Banking on Azure as an enterprise cloud solution

 From the get-go, Nadella positioned Azure as the cloud solution for the enterprise.
 During his first year as CEO, he touted Microsoft’s data centers.
 He encouraged businesses to use them to store data, house software, and even handle big data.